This content mentions panic attacks and anxiety, which some people may find triggering.

 What does a panic attack feel like?

-When you’re having a panic attack, your body can react in different ways.
+When you have a panic attack, your body can react differently.
 You may experience:

 - a racing or pounding heartbeat

 - shivering or shaking

 - feeling like you’re not connected to your body